Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Learning to predict photometric values

 \subsection{Experimental results}

 \paragraph{Per-pixel luminance} Here, the input is reexposed so that its \num{90}th percentile corresponds to \num{0.8} and is clipped in the $[0,1]$ range.
-We then explore the effect of degrading the input on the quality of the prediction.
+We then explore the effect of degrading the input on the prediction.
 We experiment by tonemapping the input ($\gamma=2.2$), by quantizing it to 8 bits, by adding gaussian noise (with variance drawn uniformly in the $[0,0.03]$ interval), and by combining all three degradations.
 Here, the decoder predicts an HDR image in the same scale as the input LDR, and the subnetwork predicts the scalar which multiplies the HDR to obtain the luminance map.
 The results in \cref{tab:degradations} show the RMSE and its scale-invariant version (siRMSE)~\cite{barron2014shape} (both weighted by solid angles), and HDR-VDP-3~\cite{mantiuk2011hdrvdp} to measure the visual quality of the prediction.
 We observe that the network is robust to the degradations.

-\paragraph{Per-pixel color temperature} Here, we explore the capacity to predict the per-pixel color temperature, having as input a LDR image with a random hue offset.
-The HDR input is first reexposed so that its 90th percentile maps to 0.8, clipped to $[0, 1]$, and the hue is shifted by a random value (normal distribution, variance 0.03).
-The predictions are scored using RMSE as well as the relative error between the prediction and the ground truth. \Cref{fig:learning_temperature} shows qualitative results of color temperature prediction.
+\paragraph{Per-pixel color} Here, we explore the capacity to predict the per-pixel CCT, having as input a LDR image with random WB augmentation.
+The HDR input is first reexposed so that its 90th percentile maps to 0.8, clipped to $[0, 1]$, and the WB is augmented to a random preset using~\cite{Afifi2019}.
+The predictions are scored using RMSE as well as the relative error between the prediction and the ground truth. \Cref{fig:learning_temperature} shows qualitative results of color prediction.
 The mean relative error and RMSE are \SI{4.25}{\percent} and \num{173.0} on the entire test set.
-We observe that the network struggles with larger temperature variations across the image.
-However, temperature is accurately predicted despite color changes in the input.
+We observe that the network struggles with larger color variations across the image.
+However, CCT is accurately predicted despite color changes in the input.

 \iftrue

 \fi